Upstatement/skela-wp-theme/README.md

 > An Upstatement-flavored starter theme for WordPress

-Skela utilizes repositories, managers, services, and models for an [object-oriented approach](<(#-object-oriented-approach)>) to organizing your WordPress data.
+Skela utilizes repositories, managers, services, and models for an [object-oriented approach](#-object-oriented-approach) to organizing your WordPress data.

+Note that this repository is _just_ for your WordPress theme.
+The WordPress installation should live elsewhere.

 ## Table of Contents